UMNLibraries/oclc-datasync-reports/README.md

 by an OCLC Datasync job: \*xrefrpt.txt, \*unresxrefrpt.txt, and \*bibdetailexcpt.txt.
 Outputs are files to be used for either batch or manual processing of Datasync results in Alma.

+## datasync_xref_update.py
+This script updates OCLC numbers in Alma bibliographic records based on the OCLC Datasync cross-reference report \*xrefrpt.txt.
+Based on that file, the script fetches each record via the Alma bib API, adds or changes the OCLC number in the MARCXML record, and replaces the Alma bib record with the updated record.
+It can be used instead of the datasync_xref.py script, which produces files for manual Alma jobs that accomplish the same thing.

 ## dataysnc_xref.py
 This script creates two files from the OCLC Datasync report file \*xrefrept.txt:
 1)a .txt. file of Alma MMS IDS formatted for input to Alma's set creation job;
 2) a file of brief MARC records from the OCLC Datasync report file \*xrefrept.txt to be used as input for Alma import profile Add 035 (OCoLC)\* numbers to existing records.
-NOTE: At present, the outputs of this script must be processed by manually creating a set and running two jobs via the Alma UI.
-An additional script is in development to execute these processes via API.
+The outputs of this script must be processed by manually creating a set and running two jobs via the Alma UI.
+Another script in this repo, datasync_xref_update.py, processes the xrefrpt file and updates Alma bib records via API.
+It can be used instead of this script.

 ## datasync_unres_analytics.py
 This script requires as input the OCLC Datasync unresolved report file \*unresxrefrpt.txt.
 Based on